The Athletes in Cannabis Conference was held in Elizabeth, NJ. It featured lively panels regarding the industry.

 “Use the MSOs,” he said.

-A man from Ohio in the audience at the cannabis conference noted it was very difficult to secure a license in their medical cannabis market since the most connected got one of the few licenses given out.
+A man from Ohio in the audience at the cannabis conference noted it was very difficult to secure a license in their medical cannabis market.
+The most connected got one of the few licenses given out.

 “Beware of bad deals,” Easley said.